Greg Woolf: Academic career

 Woolf began his academic career while still studying for his doctorate; he was a part-time lecturer at the University of Leicester and a research fellow of Christ's College, Cambridge.
 In 1990, after completing his doctorate, he moved to the University of Oxford to teach ancient history and archaeology.
 From 1990 to 1993, he was a Fellow of Magdalen College, Oxford.
 Then, from 1993 to 1998, he was a Fellow of Brasenose College, Oxford and a lecturer in the Faculty of Classics.

 In 1998, Woolf moved to the University of St Andrews to become Professor of Ancient History.
 He was Head of the School of Classics between 2004 and 2009.
 During the 2009 to 2010 academic year, he was visiting fellow at the Max Weber Center for Advanced Cultural and Social Studies, University of Erfurt.
 On 1 January 2015, he joined the University of London as Professor of Classics and Director of the Institute of Classical Studies.

 In July 2021, Woolf moved to the United States where he joined University of California, Los Angeles (UCLA) as Ronald J. Mellor Chair of Ancient History.
 In 2022, he became editor of the Journal of Roman Archaeology.
+Since January 2025, he has been Professor of Ancient Mediterranean Studies and director of the Institute for the Study of the Ancient World, New York University.

 Woolf gave the Rhind Lectures for 2004/2005; the series was titled Men who turned towards the light: Cult and creativity in the Romans' world.
 The Rhind Lectures are a series of lectures on archaeology and they are hosted by the Society of Antiquaries of Scotland.
 In July 2012, he appeared on BBC Radio 4 as a guest on In Our Time to discuss Hadrian's Wall.
 In December 2012, he appeared again on In Our Time, this time to discuss the Cult of Mithras.